CipherCoRetech/SypherLang/README.md

-# CypherLang White Paper README
+# SypherLang White Paper README

 ## **Introduction**
-The CypherLang White Paper outlines the vision and technical architecture behind **CypherLang**, a secure and scalable blockchain ecosystem developed by CipherCoRetech.
+The SypherLang White Paper outlines the vision and technical architecture behind **SypherLang**, a secure and scalable blockchain ecosystem developed by SypherCoRetech.
 This decentralized framework focuses on privacy, smart contract optimization, and seamless integration for a wide range of use cases.

 **Repository URL:** [GitHub - CipherLang](https://github.com/CipherCoRetech/CipherLang)

 ---

 ## **Overview**
-CypherLang leverages advanced cryptographic methods, including zero-knowledge proofs and ring signatures, to ensure user privacy and transactional security.
-The ecosystem's domain-specific language (DSL), **CypherLang**, is designed for crafting efficient and secure smart contracts with minimal complexity.
+SypherLang leverages advanced cryptographic methods, including zero-knowledge proofs and ring signatures, to ensure user privacy and transactional security.
+The ecosystem's domain-specific language (DSL), **SypherLang**, is designed for crafting efficient and secure smart contracts with minimal complexity.

 ### **Core Features**
 - **Privacy First:** Ring signatures and zero-knowledge proofs for anonymous transactions.
-- **Efficient Smart Contracts:** Use of the CypherLang DSL to streamline and secure contract execution.
+- **Efficient Smart Contracts:** Use of the SypherLang DSL to streamline and secure contract execution.
 - **Scalability:** Implementation of sharding for high throughput and reduced latency.
 - **Decentralized Governance:** Community-driven decisions to enhance ecosystem transparency.